DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * AMR: What I usually do is open the MiST project, and have a look at the PLL, then create a new one for the target board, with the same output frequencies, but the appropriate input frequency.
   * AMR: the Clock27 input on the MiST core that we're wrapping - it's not 27MHz, it's whatever clock the board provides.
 It'd just be too much of a pain to rename it.

-* Memory controllers: add specific memory controllers for your board
+* Memory controllers: add specific memory controllers for your board if needed

 * top.qip: Create a new file named "top.qip" and include board project specific files like deca_top.vhd,  PLLs and specific memory controllers.